 - Is there a ‘right’ answer to Ruba’s problem?

 - ‘Foreigners arriving in France must understand that henceforth their ancestors are the Gauls.
 They have a new fatherland.
 Islam has a place in France provided it is willing to stay as discreet as the other religions.’
 (Jean-Claude Barreau, former head of the French Office of International Migration).
 Should immigrants be expected to forego their previous identity and be ‘discreet’ in their religious practice in a new land?
-Use the Claim, support and question routine to help you sort out the issues.

 - Imagine a conversation between M. Barreau and Professor Jayasuriya.
 (Hint: Reread their articles first.)